KalRaina/doublePendulum3DSimulation/README.md

 You can also change the camera position.

-Azimuth angle: the angle measured along the horizontal plane (represented by greek letter phi):
+Azimuth angle: the angle measured from the +x axis counter-clockwise (represented by greek letter phi):

 ![](OIP.jfif)